hvngoc/lucky-chan/prompt.md

 Smooth, colorful ring animations for each touch.
 Scale animation for the selected "lucky" touch point.
 Should feel playful, magical, and responsive.

+New feature: When no touch points are detected on the screen, display a blinking pointing-finger icon below the text “Get Ready.”
+This icon should include a visual animation effect to indicate that the user needs to tap the screen